ChrisMM/tikibase/README.md

 - various custom-built web and desktop applications

 All of them have been limited and/or became unsupported at some point.
 Or I changed platforms and couldn't use them anymore.
+Whatever fancy new tool shows up on the stage, I can already see how it looks and feels completely outdated in 10 years and nobody wants to use it anymore.

-- off-the-shelf tools lack structure for knowledge management and backlinks.
+Almost all -the-shelf tools lack structure for knowledge management and backlinks.
+Dedicated Ontology and RDF frameworks can model the knowledge graph more precisely, but are limited to representing only that type of knowledge and require very technical ways of querying and navigating them.
+TikiBase can combine a simple and intuitively accessible knowledge graph with human-written rich text that can put it all together in a very human-friendly way and provide many forms of additional information easily and seamlessly.

 ### Limitations